santinobch/Cosmonauts/Homebrewery/Subclass/Ancient Roots.md

 <br/>

-**At Higher Levels.** When you cast this spell using a spell slot of 5th level or higher, you may add 10 more plant cubes or 20 half-cubes to the wall, up to 40 cubes or 80 half-cubes.
+**At Higher Levels.** When you cast this spell using a spell slot of 5th level or higher, you may add 10 more plant cubes or 20 half-cubes to the wall, up to a maximum of 40 cubes or 80 half-cubes.

 #### Great Tree
 *4-th level transmutation*